Extra Income Guide

 - Patience — Don’t expect to see the desired results right away.

-- Diversify — Don’t stop at the first thing that works, keep looking for more and different ways.
+- Diversify — Don’t stop at the first thing that works; keep looking for more and different ways.

 For additional information, please take a look at 7 Key Factors to Build Successful Income Streams.

-Becoming a Part-Time Entrepreneur
+Become a Part-Time Entrepreneur

-As we established above, it’s unwise to rely on one source of income and bet the farm on your career.
-As such, a good option is to become a part-time entrepreneur.
-Being a part-time entrepreneur allows you to maintain your regular income plus benefits, while gives you the opportunity to explore and expand your alternative income streams.
-As a part-time entrepreneur, you can afford to make mistakes and take on more risks.
-You can also go at your own pace to develop your income streams.
+One option is to become a part-time entrepreneur.
+Being a part-time entrepreneur allows you to maintain your regular income plus benefits, while at the same time giving you the opportunity to explore and expand your alternative income streams.

-40+ Alternative Income Ideas and Resources
+Income Ideas and Resources

-What To Do With The Extra Income
+What to Do With the Extra Income

 - Pay off debt